Torom/BotLi/README.md

 - You need to adjust the settings in `engine: uci_options` depending on your system.

 ## Setup opening book
-To use an opening book you have to enter a name of your choice and the path to the book at the end of the config in the `books` section.
+To use an opening book, you have to enter a name of your choice and the path to the book at the end of the config in the `books` section.

-In the upper `eninge: opening_books: books` section you only have to enter the name you just chose.
+In the upper `engine: opening_books: books` section you only have to enter the name you just chose.
 In addition, different books can be used for white, black and chess960.
 If no specific book is defined, the `standard` books are used.

 For example, the `books` section could look like this:
 ```yaml